-A more serious issue lies with the dyadic refinement at the heart of AMR schemes, which results in an artificially discontinuous transition from coarse scale to fine scale representation of numerical solutions on AMR meshes.
+It is by now well-known that static uniform meshes are both inaccurate and inefficient at representing the dynamically evolving and interacting small-scale structures that appear in solutions to nonlinear conservation laws in multiple space dimensions.
+Adaptive mesh refinement (AMR) via $h$-adaptivity is the most well-developed refinement technique and is used in many commercial codes \cite{ATHENA2008,ENZO2014,FLASH2000,RAGE2008}.
+However, the dyadic refinement at the heart of AMR schemes results in an artificially discontinuous transition from coarse-scale to fine-scale representation of numerical solutions on AMR meshes.
 Several theoretical and numerical studies \cite{BergerColella1989,VichnevetskyTurner1991,LongThuburn2011} have demonstrated the spurious reflection, refraction, and scattering of waves that propagate across discontinuously refined grids.
-This is a particular problem for advection-dominated flows, such as large-scale atmospheric and oceanic dynamics simulations, which require the accurate transport of acoustic and inertial-gravity waves.
-Similarly, many problems in gas dynamics, such as self-similar implosions and unstable contact discontinuities, are extremely sensitive to small perturbations.
-Spurious wave reflections due to discontinuously refined grids corrupt these numerical solutions, with the anomalies persisting, or even worsening, as the mesh is globally refined \cite{FLASH2000,Timmes2005}.
+Many problems in gas dynamics, such as strong blast waves, self-similar implosions, and unstable contact discontinuities are extremely sensitive to small perturbations; spurious wave reflections produce corrupted numerical solutions, with the anomalies persisting, or even worsening, as the AMR mesh is globally refined \cite{FLASH2000,Timmes2005}.

-A simple alternative to AMR is to keep the number of cells fixed and instead move individual nodes in the mesh to concentrate near features of interest. {Lagrangian}-type schemes move mesh points with the velocity of the fluid, thereby providing a simple way to track material interfaces and free surfaces.
-However, when the flow has strong vorticity, Lagrangian grids are highly distorted or {tangled} i.e. some cells in the grid are non-convex or have folded over, at which point the simulation breaks down.